Your detailed information:

 School of Health Sciences and Practice

-Continuing Student or Newly Accepted Student in another Public Health Program
+Continuing Student or Newly Accepted Student in the M.P.H.
+Program or Dr. P.H.
+Program

 IMPORTANT MESSAGE: Students applying for the Payment Plan, through the Bursar's Office, for the current semester, are NOT eligible to apply for Financial Aid (student loans).